whatisjasongoldstein/buildcss/problems/boxmodel.md

 * Read about [box-sizing](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing), a CSS property that determines, well, exactly what you need.
 * Notice that the margins "collapse" - when the box with `margin: 40px` is next to a box with `margin: 20px`, the two boxes render 20 pixels apart.
 This is because **margins don't add together** - they dictate the minimum space the element needs to be spaced from other stuff.
+[MDN has more on this](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing).